pschaus/book_lepl1402/source/part1.rst

         }
     }

-And here is the equivalent :ref:`hello_world_python`:
+And here is how an equivalent Python program would look like:

 ..  code-block:: python
-    :caption: Hello World Program in Python
-    :name: hello_world_python

     print('Hello world!')

-Why does the Java code looks more complicated than the Python code?
+Why does the Java code look more complicated than the Python code?
 First of all, unlike Python, Java doesn't allow to write a statement like :code:`print('Hello world!')` directly in a source code file.
 In Java, all statements MUST be inside a method and all methods MUST be inside a class.
 In our example, the statement :code:`System.out.println("Hello world!")` is in the method "main" and this method is in the class "Main".
-Of course, a class in Java can have more than one method, and a Java program can have more than one class.
+Of course, a class in Java can have more than one method, and a Java program can contain more than one class.

-You have already learned about classes and methods in the course LINFO1101 and you might remember that classes are used to create objects and methods are used to work with the objects.
-In our simple Java example, we don't objects and all the strange things that come with them (constructors, inheritance, etc.).
+You have already learned about classes and methods in the course LINFO1101 and you might remember that classes are used to describe objects and methods are used to work with the objects.
+In our simple Java example, we don't need objects and all the complicated things that come with them (constructors, inheritance, etc.).
 The word :code:`static` in the line :code:`public static void main(String[] args)` indicates that the method "main" behaves more like a function in Python and not like a real method with objects.
-No object is needed to execute the method "main".
+In fact, no object is needed to execute a static method like "main".
 We will learn more about this later.

 The second thing you might have noticed is the word :code:`public` in the first two lines of the code: